The most expensive beers most often have very limited availability in addition to unique aspects of production.

 Usually, it’s champagne and fine wine that makes headlines about extravagant cost, but beer can also pack a pricey punch.
 From a beer brewed with barley from outer space to a beer brewed following a recipe found in Queen Nefertiti’s tomb, these beers require fans of unique beers to open their wallets wide.

-The most expensive beers usually have very limited availability in addition to unique aspects of production.
 Many of the beers listed here are only available to the most determined collectors.
 But all of these beers offer a unique flavor or a unique connection to someplace in this world (or for two beers on this list, someplace literally out of this world) that makes lovers of unique beers ignore the cost.

 Table of Contents